azare/lifeunpaused.org/_posts/2023-02-23-About-the-trip.md

 ## Follow the Journey!

-I live map will be available so you can track my journey from the southernmost point to the northernmost point of America.
+A live map will be available so you can track my journey from the southernmost point to the northernmost point of America.